satra/NiPyPe-Paper/nipype_paper.rst

 Openness and provenance tracking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Openness lies at heart of NiPyPe in both design and development process.
+Openness lies at heart of NiPyPE in both design and development process.
 Source code is freely distributed under BSD license allowing anyone to
 fork the project at any given time.
 There are no restrictions for usage
 and redistribution.
-NiPyPe conforms to the Open Software Definition of
+NiPyPE conforms to the Open Software Definition of
 the Open Source Initiative.

 Development process is fully transparent.
 Proposed changes and
 discussions between developers are accessible by anyone on the Internet.
 This stimulates community to get involved in the development which
 results in contributions from users from all around the world.
 Diverse
-and geographically distributed user and developer base makes NiPyPe a
+and geographically distributed user and developer base makes NiPyPE a
 flexible project that takes into account needs of many scientists.

 Improving openness and transparency of research is also a goal of
-NiPyPe.
+NiPyPE.
 A workflow definition is in principle sufficient to replicate
 the analysis.
 Since it was used to actually analyze the date it is more
 detailed and accurate than description in a paper.
 Thus by accompanying
 publication with formal definition of processing pipeline (such as a
-NiPyPe script) increases reproducibility an transparency or research.
+NiPyPE script) increases reproducibility an transparency or research.

-This said NiPyPe can improve in the field of provenance tracking by
+This said NiPyPE can improve in the field of provenance tracking by
 including information of the release version of the software and
 architecture used for each step.
 Also creating provenance reports in a
 standardized XML format (Mackenzie-Graham, Van Horn, Woods, Crawford, &